ruxbo/automating-librewolf-updates-on-macos/README.md

 - **System Notifications:** You get a notification when the update starts and finishes.
 - **Clean and Simple:** It uses native macOS tools, so there are no extra dependencies outside of Homebrew.

-## Installation
-As an "old dog" learning new tricks in Linux, I found myself getting tired of the repetitive task of manually updating LibreWolf.
-This project is a result of my experimentation with macOS's `launchd` and shell scripting to create a seamless, automated updater.
-I've learned a lot along the way, and I hope this project helps others who want to simplify their workflow.

 # Automating LibreWolf Updates on macOS